oracle-devrel/devo.tutorials/tf-101/5-creating.md

 The next few lessons in this tutorial will guide you through an adventure where resources are created, modified, and then finally destroyed using Terraform.
 While you got a little taste for this in the [Experiencing Terraform lesson](2-experiencing-terraform.md), we'll cover the topics in greater detail here, pointing out more details along the way.

-Let's start using Terraform on Oracle Cloud Infrastructure (OCI) by deploying a virtual cloud network (VCN), a foundational OCI resource in which you can deploy other OCI resources to.
+Let's start using Terraform on Oracle Cloud Infrastructure (OCI) by deploying a Virtual Cloud Network (VCN), a foundational OCI resource in which you can deploy other OCI resources to.

 ## Prerequisites